RasmusRPaulsen/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 print(footprint)
 ```

-The morphological operation **erosion** can remove small objects, seperate objects and make objects smaller.
+The morphological operation **erosion** can remove small objects, separate objects and make objects smaller.
 Try it on the binary lego image:

 ```python
 eroded = erosion(bin_img, footprint)